muudar/shopping-cart/README.md

 # Shopping Cart Project
-## Welcome to the Shopping Cart project!
+Welcome to the Shopping Cart project!
 This project is part of The Odin Project course and serves as a practical exercise to test and implement various programming concepts using React.

 ## Project Overview
 This project is a simplified shopping cart application designed to help you practice fundamental concepts in React.
 It includes essential functionalities such as adding items to the cart, and loading store items after fetching them from an API.
 Keep in mind that this is not a fully functional e-commerce site; instead, it focuses on honing your React skills.

-## Table of Contents
-Features
-Installation
-Usage
-Project Structure
-Technologies Used
-Contributing
-License
 ## Features (as of version 1.0.0)
-Add items to the cart
+*Add items to the cart
-View the total price of items in the cart
+*View the total price of items in the cart

 ## Installation
 Clone the repository to your local machine: